cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/README.rst

 Email Server
 ^^^^^^^^^^^^
-{% if cookiecutter.use_docker == 'y' %}
-In development, it is often nice to be able to see emails that are being sent from your application.
-For that reason local SMTP server `MailHog`_ with a web interface is available as docker container.

-Container mailhog will start automatically when you will run all docker containers.
-Please check `cookiecutter-django Docker documentation`_ for more details how to start all containers.

-With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://127.0.0.1:8025``
-{% else %}
 In development, it is often nice to be able to see emails that are being sent from your application.
 If you choose to use `MailHog`_ when generating the project a local SMTP server with a web interface will be available.

 #. `Download the latest MailHog release`_ for your OS.